maesMichelle/recipes/pancakes.md

+# Pancakes

+Pancakes are delicious!
+Let's make them.

+# Ingredients
+- Eggs
+- Flouer
+- Water
+- Salt
+- Suger
+- Milk
+- Butter

+# Preparing the batter

+-

-Buy pancacks in the store
+- Buy pancacks in the store
-heat them in the microwave
+- heat them in the microwave
-Done
+- Done